ben-web/NC-News-Back-End/README.md

 Please see your hosting provider's documentation for instructions on deploying to their environment.

-For demonstration purposes, I have used [Heroku](https://www.heroku.com/).
-Instructions for their service may be found here: [devcenter.heroku.com/articles/getting-started-with-nodejs](https://devcenter.heroku.com/articles/getting-started-with-nodejs)
+For demonstration purposes, the example application uses [Heroku Cloud Hosting](https://www.heroku.com/).
+Instructions for their service may be found here: [devcenter.heroku.com/articles/getting-started-with-nodejs](https://devcenter.heroku.com/articles/getting-started-with-nodejs).

 ## Built With